krezefal/controlled-substitution-cipher/README.md

 `go run main.go utils.go`

-The program also has a set of standard tests written on matlab:
+This repo also has a set of standard tests written on matlab:
 - Histogram test
 - Autocorrelation test
 - Lattice test (scatter plot)